 If you’ve bought off-the-shelf consumer WiFi boosting devices to try to get an internet signal around the home and they haven’t worked, it may be time to cut your losses.
 No point flogging a dead horse.

-There’s no magic solution to bring poor WiFi to back to life
+There’s no magic solution to bring poor WiFi devices back to life

 Yes, it’s frustrating.
 Particularly if you’ve done your homework and read the reviews before buying.
 The trouble is, in real world situations what could work perfectly well in one home may be hopelessly unusable in another.
 It’s more than likely nothing you’ve done wrong.
 There isn’t, therefore, a magic answer to fix it.